Day 1-3: Rome

 Day 8-10: Cinque Terre

-The mornings or late afternoon are the best times to stroll down the narrow streets of Venice as the city center gets busy during the midday as day trip arrives in the city.
+The mornings or late afternoon are the best times to stroll down the narrow streets of Venice as the city center gets busy during midday as the day trippers arrive in the city.

 See the best things to do in Venice